Credit Union Foundation Australia: Timor-Leste

-Funding Sources
+Funding sources

-Cufa receives funding from government institutions such as Australia's Department of Foreign Affairs and Trade (Australia) (DFAT), donations from members of the Australian public and corporate supporters such as financial institutions and third-party suppliers.
+Cufa receives funding from government institutions such as Australia's Department of Foreign Affairs and Trade (DFAT), donations from members of the Australian public and corporate supporters such as financial institutions and third-party suppliers.

 Key partnerships include: the Teachers Mutual Bank, Bank First and QT Mutual Bank in support of the Myanmar Teachers' Project; and CPA Australia which sponsored the development of digital tablet applications to support children's financial literacy in Cambodia.